sendbird/sendbird-calls-android/README.md

 call.setListener(new DirectCallListener() {
     @Override
     public void onEstablished(DirectCall call) {
     }

     @Override
     public void onConnected(DirectCall call) {
     }

     @Override
     public void onEnded(DirectCall call) {
     }

     @Override
     public void onRemoteAudioSettingsChanged(DirectCall call) {
     }
 });
 ```

 ## Receive a call
 Receive incoming calls by registering the `SendBirdCallListener`.
 Accept or decline incoming calls using the `directCall.accept()` or the `directCall.end()` methods.

-If the call is accepted, a media session will be established by the SDK.
-The `directCall.setListener()` must be registered through the event handler before accepting a call.
-Once registered, this listener enables reacting to mid-call events via callbacks methods.
+If the call is accepted, a media session will automatically be established by the SDK.

+The `directCall.setListener()` must be registered in the `SendBirdCallListener` before accepting a call.
+Once registered, the listener `directCall.setListener()` enables reacting to mid-call events via callbacks methods.

 ```java
 SendBirdCall.addListener(UNIQUE_HANDLER_ID, new SendBirdCallListener() {